-The Council's monitoring programme for the year under review included three inspections, six water samples collected for physicochemical analysis and inter-laboratory comparisons, a review of four biomonitoring surveys for receiving waters and two fish surveys.
-Also, a review of monthly provided effluent data and surface water abstraction data was undertaken throughout the monitoring period.
+The Council's monitoring programme for the year under review included four inspections, six water samples collected for physicochemical analysis and inter-laboratory comparisons, a review of four biomonitoring surveys and two fish surveys of receiving waters.
+A review of monthly consent holder provided effluent data and surface water abstraction data was undertaken throughout the monitoring period.
 Daily surface water abstraction data was also assessed.